Emma Clarke: Career

 In 1998, Clarke was approached by a media company representing one of the three companies that operated parts of the London Underground, who were looking for a replacement automated customer announcer.
 After 18 months of focus-group testing, in which her voice was dubbed "Marilyn", she was awarded a contract to produce announcements in 1999.
 She was dismissed by London Underground in 2007 after posting a series of spoof announcements, mocking tourists and commuters, on her own website.
-Between 2009 and 2017 her voice was replaced on the Circle, District, Hammersmith & City and Victoria lines by announcements voiced by Sarah Parnell.
+Between 2009 and 2017 her voice was replaced on the Circle, District, Hammersmith & City and Victoria lines by announcements voiced by Sarah Parnell; with her voice on the Central Line being replaced by Adrian Hieatt due to the refurbishments.

-Her other clients include the BBC, Gillette, Virgin, Classic FM, Homebase and "3" mobile phones.
+Her other clients include the BBC, Gillette, Virgin, Classic FM, Homebase and Three UK.
 Along with her solo work, she is the managing director of Just Add Voice, a company which provides voice-over tracks.

 In 2016, she voiced the starship Avalon in the Sony Pictures film Passengers, which starred Jennifer Lawrence and Chris Pratt.
+In 2023, she voiced The Lift in Channel 4’s reality TV show Rise and Fall.

+In October 2024, she started presenting Saturday breakfast on BBC Radio 3.

 Personal life

-Clarke, her husband, and their two children live in Altrincham.
+Clarke, her husband, and their two children live in Altrincham, Greater Manchester.